 Esperance

-The picturesque town of Esperance, known for its pristine beaches, iconic Cape Le Grand National Park and Recherche Archipelago, is located 725km from Perth.
-The nearby farming communities such as Condingup, Salmon Gums, Grass Patch, Gibson and Cascade are the backbone of the region's rich agricultural industry.
-In town, the newly developed foreshore offers surf, sailing, fishing, arts and community activities.
+Located 725km from Perth, Esperance is known for its pristine beaches, iconic Cape Le Grand National Park and Recherche Archipelago.
+The nearby farming communities of Condingup, Salmon Gums, Grass Patch, Gibson and Cascade are the backbone of the region's rich agricultural industry.

-I relish the mix of working in GP, inpatients and emergency medicine.
-It is wonderful to be reenergised by fresh, excited student faces every year and to remember what a privilege it is to be a rural doctor.
+I'm very fortunate to enjoy a mix of farm life with my small children, emergency medicine and teaching medical students.
+It is wonderful to be re-energised by fresh, excited student faces every year and to be reminded what a great privilege it is to be a rural doctor.
 Genevieve McPherson

 Medical Coordinator, Esperance